Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Idempotent states on compact quantum groups

 so also $(\pi_{\phi} \otimes \pi_{\phi}) \Delta(a^*a) = 0$.
 The last statement implies that $(\pi_{\phi} \otimes \pi_{\phi}) \Delta(a) = 0$ and validity of the definition given in the formula \eqref{copb} is established.
 The fact that $\Delta_{\mathsf{B}}$ is a coassociative unital $*$-homomorphism follows immediately from the analogous properties of $\Delta$; similarly the cancellation properties of $\mathsf{B}$ follow from obvious equalities of the type

 and the cancellation properties of $\mathsf{A}$.
-Thus $(\mathsf{B}, \Delta_{\mathsf{B}})$ is a compact quantum group and it remains to check that $\psi$ defined above is actually the invariant state on $\mathsf{B}$.
+Thus $(\mathsf{B}, \Delta_{\mathsf{B}})$ is the algebra of continuous functions on a compact quantum group $\QG'$ and it remains to check that $\psi$ defined above is actually the invariant state on $\mathsf{B}$.
 This is however an immediate consequence of the following observation:

-so that $\psi$ is an idempotent state and, as it is faithful, it has to coincide with the Haar state of $\mathsf{B}$ (\cite{woronowicz98}). \end{proof}
+so that $\psi$ is an idempotent state and, as it is faithful, it has to coincide with the Haar state of $\QG'$ (\cite{woronowicz98}). \end{proof}

-Note that the first implication remains valid without the assumption of faithfulness of $h_{\mathsf{B}}$; alternatively one could exploit the modular properties of Haar states on not-necessarily-coamenable compact quantum groups implying that their null spaces are always selfadjoint.
+Note that in fact the theorem remains valid without the assumption of faithfulness of $h_{\QG'}$.
+The proof of the `only if' part remains the same, and the other implication follows from the modular properties of Haar states on not-necessarily-coamenable compact quantum groups implying that their null spaces are always selfadjoint.

+The following proposition proved in \cite[Section 3]{franz+skalski08a} will be useful for the classification of idempotent states in the next two sections.